-For pimary and general accounts All funds must first be deposited into the campaign checking account.
+All funds must first be deposited into the campaign depository.
 If you believe that you will be collecting contributions for the general election period during the primary election period, those funds are required to be maintained in a separate account (this can be a savings account).
 The separation of the contributions based on the election type will make tracking and reporting much easier for the treasurer.
-Immediately after designating a primary campaign depository and after of Candidate, Form C-1 or C-1-A (see pages 23-24) with the Commissioner of Political Practices, either online using CERS (Campaign Electronic Reporting System) or a hard copy, 13-37-201, MCA.